Why are people going door-to-door asking to see your utility bills, Enbridge bills, or gas and electricity bills?

 Do you wonder why there are people knocking on your door asking for the homeowner and they want to see your utility, energy, hydro (electricity), or gas bill?

-These door-to-door people are sale people and they may seem legit by wearing a full uniform, but do not let that fool you.
+These door-to-door people are salespeople and they may seem legit by wearing a full uniform, but do not let that fool you.
 They are not from your local gas and electricity providers or any government body.
 If there is something wrong with your gas and electricity, your gas and electricity provider will call you to make an appointment.
 They will not visit your home unannounced and they will NOT ask to see your account number or your utility bills, hydro bill, Enbridge bill.

-Read this article on thestar.com called Don’t sign sales deals at your door, also read this about Who’s that knocking at your door? and this Alternative gas and electricity providers face fines over claims.
+Read this article on thestar.com called Don’t sign sales deals at your door, also read this about Who’s that knocking at your door? and these Alternative gas and electricity providers face fines over claims.

 Tactics used by door-to-door energy sales

 With colder weather on the way, many homeowners are looking for ways to save energy this winter—but that can cost you if you’re not careful.
 Complaints roll in about door-to-door energy marketers.